-“How much do bartenders REALLY make?”
+“How much do bartenders really make?”

+This is a common question new & aspiring bartenders have.
+They want to know how much they can make if they choose to pursue bartending as a career.
 When I was learning how to become a bartender, I used to wonder about these things too.

 Because a bartender’s income is made up of 2 things, wages & tips.
 Wages are predictable and easy to find out.
 But tips will vary drastically depending on where you’re from and a multitude of other factors.
-So it’s hard to predict/know how much a bartender is really making.
+So it’s hard to predict/know a how much a bartender is really making.

 That is unless you work in the industry of course.